December 2010

 Ultra-Wide-Angle Zoom: about $200

-Canon SD980 IS2.5" effective LCD, 24-120mm 5x zoom.
+Canon SD980 IS.
+2.5" effective LCD, 24-120mm 5x zoom.

 The Canon SD980 IS has an extremely wide zoom, and has such a long range (5x) that it also competently covers the tele range as well.